 One day, driving through Chichester, I noticed a sign saying ‘CancerWise’ drop-in centre.
 This was the turning point because the organisation supports patients and families who are dealing with cancer.
 They offered different therapies and this is where I was introduced to Penny Brohn UK.

 All of this was so helpful because, out of the blue, I was diagnosed with another cancer, melanoma.
-It seemed that this cancer was not going away, therefore, a support system was needed – Penny Brohn.
+It seemed that this cancer was not going away, therefore, a support system was needed – Penny Brohn UK.

 Whilst travelling through my cancer journey, I have also suffered with a neurological condition.
 I have had this extremely painful condition for over 10 years and have had four brain operations.
 This condition also requires similar therapies to those offered to cancer patients.

-I am hoping to spend more and more time at Penny Brohn, when I can drive again, to experience even more helpful ideas to continue life as ‘normal’.
+I'm hoping to spend more and more time at Penny Brohn UK, when I can drive again, to experience even more helpful ideas to continue life as ‘normal’.
 In the meantime, I continue to stitch and pass my skills on to fellow quilt artists and hope to live as full a life as possible.

-I can do this because Penny Brohn is there for me.
-It will be there for you too.
+I can do this because Penny Brohn UK is there for me and it will be there for you too.